FAQs by Berry students regarding the Health and Wellness Center

 Q: If I am sick, can I spend the night at the Health and Wellness Center?

 A: There are no provisions for overnight stay at the Health and Wellness Center.
 The nurse will assess your physical condition during business hours and decide what type of care you will need and arrange that care accordingly.
 If you need medical attention after business hours, Urgent Care, Harbin Clinic's Immediate Care Center, Redmond Regional Medical Center, and Floyd Medical Center are easily accessible.
-There is a nurse on call for consultation 24 hours a day.
+Your RA can help you access after hours care.

 Q: Is there a charge for any services in the Health and Wellness Center?